Scientific deep-dive

 The observational signal: target-trial emulations

-Most public discussion between the limited randomized evidence and the late-2026 evoke readout is observational.
+Alongside the limited randomized trial evidence — now including the negative November-2025 evoke readout — most of the remaining public discussion is observational.
 The dominant method is the target trial emulation (TTE), using real-world EHR data (primarily the TriNetX network: 60+ US healthcare organizations, 1M+ T2D patients) to simulate a randomized design.
 Wang 2024[4] emulated seven target trials comparing semaglutide to insulin, metformin, DPP-4i, SGLT2i, and other antidiabetics for first-time AD diagnosis at 3 years; hazard ratios ranged 0.30–0.60 (largest effect vs insulin).
 The 2025 extension to broader ADRD showed similar magnitudes with stronger effects on vascular and mixed dementias[5].
 Younis 2026[7] and da Silva 2026[8] ran head-to-heads: both GLP-1 agents reduced dementia incidence vs SGLT2i over 3 years, with tirzepatide modestly favored over semaglutide (HR ~0.85).
 These are hypothesis- generating — residual confounding by indication and differential diagnosis-coding cannot be ruled out.

 How the observational magnitudes compare